-Tips on delivering the perfect pitch to a publisher
+Want some tips on delivering the perfect pitch to a publisher?

 During my last semester at RMIT, where I did my Associate Degree in Professional Writing & Editing, my classmates and I were offered the valuable opportunity of pitching our manuscripts to two major publishers: Penguin and Text.
 I thought I would share some thoughts about the experience to help other newbie authors who feel their manuscript is at this stage.

 We were all nervous, yet excited.
 We were given two minutes each to get our pitches across and then a further couple of minutes for questions from the publishers.
 Not a lot, granted, but it’s amazing what you can get across in a short period of time if you know your stuff.